 - Integrative Geography (this one requires a minor in another department) - This is a comprehensive program in geography, which integrates topics from all of the emphases and requires students to minor in a related discipline.

 - Methods of Geographical Analysis - This emphasis focuses on the various techniques and methods used by geographers to represent and analyze geographic information about the natural and social world.
 These methods include cartography, geographic information systems, remote sensing, spatial statistics, quantitative and qualitative analysis.

-Because geography is so varied and offers such a wide range of careers upon graduation, geographers have diverse abilities, such as protecting and managing natural resources, planning for workable and enjoyable cities, utilizing computer technologies, working toward clean and healthy environments, and helping people in developing countries improve their lives.
-The geography student is creative, enjoys challenges, can learn through observations and research, and enjoys the satisfaction of improving conditions in our societies.
+Because geography is so varied and offers such a wide range of careers upon graduation, geographers have diverse abilities, such as managing natural resources, planning for sustainable and healthy cities, and utilizing computer technologies to analyze issues and solve problems.
+The geography student is creative, enjoys challenges, can learn through observations and research, and enjoys the satisfaction of improving.

-- The Geography Department has excellent computer graphics facilities in its Center for Earth Systems Analysis Research and the Spatial Analysis Lab.
+- The Geography Department has excellent lab facilities, such the Center for Earth Systems Analysis Research and the Spatial Analysis Lab.
 These facilities support instruction and research pertaining to computer cartography, geographic information systems, remote sensing/image processing, and spatial statistics.